Review by Ian Keogh

 There were hints in Crown of Shadows, but the bigger picture is filled out considerably in Keys to the Kingdom, via a long conversation between two unlikely characters.
 By the conclusion we know exactly what Zack Wells is, his ultimate aim, other methods he employs in achieving this and a possible method of ensuring his plans don’t come to fruition.
 Whether or not the person who learns all this is capable of acting on it, though, is another matter entirely.
 It’s very nicely handled.
 The use of Zack all through this book is poised.
 He considers himself in control and manipulative, and Kinsey does seem susceptible to his charms, but cracks are appearing, and others are beginning to ferment suspicions as well.
 One story aspect nicely planted in the previous Crown of Shadows comes to fruition here in satisfactory fashion, and again illustrates Hill’s compact methods.
 When mentioned previously it seemed to be of little relevance, but was completely sneaked by us.
 He also continues to explore Kinsey lacking any fear, another plot device that was logically introduced, but may now have a larger purpose.

 Much has altered by the end of the book, but the way Hill and Rodriguez reach that point is excellent.
-Clockworks continues the series.
+Clockworks continues the series, or it’s available complete both as a slipcased set of all six paperbacks, or in the massive hardback Keyhouse Compendium.
+Alternatively, three smaller hardcovers cover the same material, starting with Master Edition I.